Domi-nik15/MAIO_Assignment2/README.md

   - Clear complaint channels for data subjects to enforce their rights.

 ### 4. Conclusion & Accountability

+**Conclusion**: Proceed with the transfer, based on the implementation of appropriate supplementary measures.

+**Rationale**: The transfer involves special categories of sensitive data to a Third Country without an adequacy decision.
+However, the use of Standard Contractual Clauses (SCCs) (Art.
+46) is bolstered by strong technical supplementary measures.
+Specifically, the encryption of data combined with the retention of encryption keys exclusively within the EU ensures that, even if the US Sub-processor were subject to a third-country access requirement not authorized by Union law (Art.
+48), the necessary confidentiality and protection of the personal data would be maintained, thus upholding the required level of protection (Art.
+44)

 ## Task 2: MDAV (Maximum Distance to Average Vector) Microaggregation Algorithm